PetroIvaniuk/llms-tools/README.md

 - [Nougat](https://facebookresearch.github.io/nougat/) - Neural Optical Understanding for Academic Documents, a Visual Transformer model that performs an Optical Character Recognition (OCR) task for processing scientific documents into a markup language, and demonstrate the effectiveness of our model on a new dataset of scientific documents, by MetaAI
 - [TextFX](https://textfx.withgoogle.com/) - AI-powered tools for rappers, writers and wordsmiths
 - [Prompt2Model](https://github.com/neulab/prompt2model) - a system that takes a natural language task description (like the prompts used for LLMs such as ChatGPT) to train a small special-purpose model that is conducive for deployment
-- [Giraffe](https://blog.abacus.ai/blog/2023/08/22/giraffe-long-context-llms/) - a new family of models that are finetuned from base LLaMA and LLaMA2
 - [ToolBench](https://github.com/OpenBMB/ToolBench) - open-source, large-scale, high-quality instruction tuning SFT data to facilitate the construction of powerful LLMs with general tool-use capability
 - [Platypus](https://platypus-llm.github.io/) - a family of fine-tuned and merged LLMs that achieves the strongest performance and currently stands at first place in HuggingFace's Open LLM Leaderboard as of the release date of this work
 - [OpenFlamingo V2](https://laion.ai/blog/open-flamingo-v2/) - an open-source effort to replicate DeepMind's Flamingo models